 Eight out of ten adult pets have periodontal disease which can result in infected gums, abscesses, or loose teeth.
 If untreated, tooth and gum disease may allow bacteria to enter the bloodstream and cause damage to the valves of the heart.
-Most of this dog’s teeth had to be extracted as the disease process had progressed to far.
+Also complications of the liver, kidneys or bone marrow often evolve from dental neglect.

+Before the procedure is also important that you prepare your pet by withholding all food from 10pm the night before and removing the water bowl at 7am on the day of the surgery.
 Once your pet is anaesthetised it’s teeth will be cleaned with an ultrasonic scaler and polished with a fluoride paste.
 They will then be assessed for decay, loss of enamel and gum recession and any unhealthy teeth will be extracted.
-If teeth are removed your pet will be sent home with a course of antibiotics and pain relief to ensure a rapid recovery.
+If teeth are removed your pet may be sent home with a course of antibiotics and/or pain relief to ensure a rapid recovery.

+Ideally pets will avoid surgery through regular cleans and good dental hygiene at home.
 Dental home care is important to maintain healthy teeth and gums.
 This may consist of teeth brushing, the use of the Hills t/d prescription food or various dental treats and chews such as Greenies